S-R-HUB/Hospitality-Booking-and-Revenue-Analysis/README.md

 - DAX (Data Analysis Expressions) – For creating KPI Metrics
 - Power Query – Data cleaning and transformation.
 - Excel/CSV – Data sources.

+## Key Insights
+- Business Category generates more Revenue than Luxury
+- Occupancy rate is greater on weekends compared to weekdays
+- Elite Rooms has highest number of bookings and Presidential rooms has lowest number of bookings
+- Atliq Exotica generates the maximum revenue while Atliq Seasons generates the lowest revenue
+- Mumbai generates the highest revenue while Delhi generates the lowest revenue
+- Occupancy rate is highest in Delhi while Bangalore has the lowest occupancy rate
+- Average rating is highest in Delhi while Bangalore has the lowest average rating

 ## How to Use
 1. Clone or download this repository.